 As we approach, I begin to realize how immense they really are.

-The Great Pyramid of Khufu is the last survivor of the seven wonders of the ancient world.
 Having survived nearly 5,000 years, the pyramids at Giza are at the same time elegant, monumental, and intricately-crafted.
 With a difference of only 2 inches in the length of each side of the Great Pyramid, they are as much a monument to the skill of ancient engineers as to the power of the rulers who commissioned them.

 With an original height of 482 feet (the top 30 plus feet are missing today), Khufu’s pyramid was both the largest and tallest of the pyramids at Giza.
 However, in most pictures the slightly smaller pyramid of Khufu’s son Khafre, appears larger due to its slightly elevated location.
-(Khafre seems to have had an eye for real estate.)
+(Khafre seems to have had quite the eye for real estate.)
 Irregardless of the visual trickery, they are a grand and amazing sight.

 For those of us who did not take the camel trip up Mount Sinai (and those who did, but want a picture of themselves on a camel), we have an opportunity for a (very) short camel ride here.